BUCS Super Rugby: University Celestial 7s

-The UC7s brings together the finest university rugby playing talent across the land, all vying to be crowned the uni Kings and Queens of the most heavenly form of the game, Rugby 7s.

 The competition consists of more than 50 male and female university teams, including up to 1,000 players.
 With five active competitions on the day played across seven pitches at The Richmond Athletics Ground, the home of Richmond RFC, Universities go to battle.

 The inaugural competition takes place on Friday 13 June 2025.

 Competitions

 Men’s and Women’s Championship

 The Championships are open to Super Rugby and North/South Premier sides.